 What to eat in Warsaw

+No Warsaw travel guide would be complete without mentioning the food.
 From sauerkraut and sausages to Bigos stew and Pierogi dumplings, Poland has a fascinating food scene perfect for those who like to try something a little different.
 Bigos, Poland’s national dish, is a rich and tasty dish consisting of meat and cabbage, often cooked in a ‘bread bowl’.
 While Pierogi dumplings, sweet and savoury, are a traditional Polish favourite.

 Pastries and cakes are also very popular in Poland so expect to see lots of cafes with beautifully decorated sweet treats on display.